What is the best country for plastic surgery? Brazil, Mexico, The United States, or Thailand.

 Mexican hospitals often have plastic surgeons who are certified to do procedures in the United States which means they are U.S. board-certified.

-Mexico is by far the best country for plastic surgery in my opinion.
+While deaths do happen I still believe Mexico is by far the best country for plastic surgery in my opinion.

 2. The United States